-Poldhu Cove has a deep, flat beach that shows itself off well at low tide.
+Poldhu Cove has a deep, flat beach, which is particularly attractive at low tide.
 In a natural setting and with dunes and a discreet car park behind, there is an unspoilt feel to the beach.
-Even the beach cafe nestles quietly in the top corner, amongst the dunes.
+Even the beach cafe nestles quietly in the top corner, among the dunes.
 This is a great location to think things through in a pristine environment, surrounded by nature.

 Winter visit photo gallery – to follow.

 The welcoming nature of the beach.

 A view from the back of the beach at low tide.